sap-tutorials/Tutorials/tutorials/cp-mobile-dev-tools-setup/cp-mobile-dev-tools-setup.md

     ![MDK](img_008.png)

-Congratulations, you have done with the setup required to get start with MDK and you are now all set to [create your first app using Mobile Development kit](mission.mobile-dev-kit-get-started).
+**Congratulations**, you have done with the setup required to get start with MDK and you are now all set to create your MDK project.

 [VALIDATE_1]
 [ACCORDION-END]